Augusto Boal, Founder of Theatre of the Oppressed

 Community Engagement Theater methods/practices, Cornerstone Theatre Company

-Applied Theatre or Community-Engaged Theatre Makers employ a wide range of theatre practices grounded in the attention to provoke or shape social change.
-As a practitioner, I start many of my classes and performative projects with the following questions: what is the story, how can I best tell the story to the audience?how can this work serve the community from within?
-My artistic praxis is divided into 4 parts: 1) concept, 2) creation, 3) performance, and 4) documentation.
+Applied Theatre, or Community-Engaged Theatre, encompasses a diverse array of practices aimed at provoking or shaping social change.
+As a practitioner, I begin many of my classes and performance projects by asking key questions: What is the story here?
+How can I best convey it to the audience?
+How can this work serve the community from within?
+My artistic praxis is organized into four phases: 1) concept, 2) creation, 3) performance, and 4) documentation.

 "Applied Theatre is an umbrella term for the use of theatrical practices and creativity that take participants and audience members further than mainstream theatre, that is often in response to conventional people with real life stories" (Prentki).
-I adapted a skill set and practice that presents an open forum for both theatrical and non-theatrical individuals to explore their own artistic curiosities using Augusto Boal’s Theatre of the Oppressed, and Improvisational techniques.
-By providing resources and exercises for utilizing one’s own distinctive histories and experiences, I believe we can foster a community of artists built on confidence and artistic integrity.
+I have developed a skill set and practice that creates an open forum for both theatrical and non-theatrical individuals to explore their artistic curiosities through Augusto Boal’s Theatre of the Oppressed and improvisational techniques.
+By offering resources and exercises that encourage the use of personal histories and experiences, I aim to foster a community of artists grounded in confidence and artistic integrity.

-My creative research is applicable in three areas: directing, performer/playwright, and devised works
+My creative research spans three key areas: directing, performer/playwright, and devised works

 1) Concept